Monkland and Kirkintilloch Railway: Amalgamation

 The new company took steps to consolidate its business, building a number of branches to collieries; a longer branch to Bathgate and a new chemical works there; a branch to Bo'ness; and eventually the "New Line" joining Coatbridge and Airdrie to Bathgate direct, via Armadale.

-The Monkland Railways company was absorbed by the Edinburgh and Glasgow Railway by an Act of Parliament, dated 5 July 1865, effective from 31 July 1865.
+The Monkland Railways company was absorbed by the Edinburgh and Glasgow Railway (E&GR) by the Edinburgh and Glasgow and Monkland Railways Amalgamation Act 1865 (28 & 29 Vict. c. ccxvii) dated 5 July 1865, effective from 31 July 1865.
 A day later (on 1 August 1865) the Edinburgh and Glasgow Railway was absorbed into the North British Railway.